MohanaJayaNarayanan/ProjectManagementSystem/README.md

   7) To Do :: By default all the resources and user's availablity are set to true.

  Executing the application to findout project completion feasibility

+    ProjectStartup.class has main method which accepts endDate as input in the format "dd/mm/yyyy" the result can be obtained
+      by downloading the sourcecode
+      navigate to {yourpath}\ProjectManagementSystem\out\artifacts
+      Run the command as below

+          sample -  "java -jar ProjectManagementSystem.jar 25/06/2022"